neurofluxation/TextZ/README.md

 # TextZ
 A Singleplayer Text-Adventure Implementation of DayZ (Zombie Survival Game)

+Mostly put together using various LLM's and basic code management.
+Code is messy.
 This is a WIP.
 It is very basic.
+It is extensible.
+It is uncommented.

 # Example